The Definitive Guide to Renting a Car: Tips and tricks to help you save

 Watch out for car rental excess

-Rental car excess insurance is one of the biggest problems travellers have with rental car companies in Australia.
-If you want to lower your excess below $1000, it can cost you as much as $40 extra a day
+Rental car excess insurance is one of the biggest problems travellers have with rental car companies in globally.
+If you want to lower your deductible below $1000, it can cost you as much as $40 extra a day

 , on top of the initial rental price.
 What may have seemed like a good deal at first quickly becomes a bad one.

-The best way to avoid this is to get independent rental car excess coverage insurance
+The best way to avoid this is to get independent rental car damage insurance

 .
-This could save you up to 50% of the cost of buying insurance at the rental desk.
+This could save you money from buying insurance at the rental desk.

 If you are involved in an accident, you may have to pay the car rental company for any damages and administration fees.
 However, you can claim that money back from your chosen insurer.
 It may be less convenient than at the rental desk, but it could potentially save you thousands.